 The color study was chosen early on to give viewers a basic idea of what the large paintings will look like.
-In comparison to the black and white sketch, the color study depicts some of the compositional changes that occur-and will continue to occur along the way until a final composition is solidified.
-The storyline so far, replete with images of many people, have been drawn from photographs, sketches or paintings, which helps get the imagery down.
-In ramping up for the actual paintings, live models are now being used in my studio, adding a more “interactive” pose and bringing the imagery to life in paying tribute to the men and women of the military and their contributions to freedom and democracy.
-As you scroll through these initial sketches, you’ll see how the first 8 X 10 foot painting will unfold, in this case the one for the Army.
+In comparison to the black and white sketch, the color study depicts some of the compositional changes that occur until a final composition was solidified.
+The storyline is replete with images of many people, which have been drawn from photographs, sketches or paintings, which helps get the imagery down.
+In ramping up for the actual paintings, live models were used in my studio, adding a more “interactive” pose and bringing the imagery to life in paying tribute to the men and women of the military and their contributions to freedom and democracy.
+As you scroll through these initial sketches, you’ll see how the first 8 X 10 foot painting unfolded, in this case the one for the Army.

 PORTRAIT OF GORDON GERLING (former State Representative from Little Falls, MN)

 Gordon was the first person who approached me in fall 2008 to discuss the possibility of painting a memorial piece honoring the men and women of the military.
 He talked much about Thomas Paine who wrote Common Sense.
 Published in 1776, Common Sense challenged the authority of the British government and the royal monarchy.
 The plain language that Paine used spoke to the common people of America and was the first work to openly ask for independence from Great Britain.
 Since my approach to these paintings is allegorical in nature, essentially storytelling, it is possible to have a 21st Century person/Gordon Gerling conversing with Thomas Paine who is doubling as a Lt.
 Colonel in the Continental Army.